netsec-ethz/scion-tutorials/content/config/check.md

 Finally, check that you can ping the address listed in `RemoteOverlay`.

-#### Check SCION service status
+### Check SCION service status

     sudo systemctl list-dependencies scionlab.target

 This should show all entries as green.
-If there are any failed services in this list, start [troubleshooting](../tips/troubleshooting.md#)
+If there are any failed services in this list, start [troubleshooting](../faq/troubleshooting.md)

 !!!
 Note

-    Ignore duplicate entries, this is a known issue in some systemd versions.
+    Duplicated entries are bug in systemd which is fixed in Ubuntu 18.04.
+When using older platform, you can simply ignore them.

 If you're running a build from sources, you will need to use the developer scripts instead of `systemctl`.
 Run `scion.sh status` or `supervisor/supervisor.sh status`.

-#### Inspect log files
+### Inspect log files

 Log files for the SCION services are located in `/var/log/scion`.